Aliases for HCRT Gene

 External Ids for HCRT Gene

 Previous GeneCards Identifiers for HCRT Gene

 This gene encodes a hypothalamic neuropeptide precursor protein that gives rise to two mature neuropeptides, orexin A and orexin B, by proteolytic processing.
 Orexin A and orexin B, which bind to orphan G-protein coupled receptors HCRTR1 and HCRTR2, function in the regulation of sleep and arousal.
 This neuropeptide arrangement may also play a role in feeding behavior, metabolism, and homeostasis. [provided by RefSeq, Jan 2010]

 GeneCards Summary for HCRT Gene

-HCRT (Hypocretin (Orexin) Neuropeptide Precursor) is a Protein Coding gene.
-Diseases associated with HCRT include recurrent hypersomnia and narcolepsy 1.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include type 1 hypocretin receptor binding and type 2 hypocretin receptor binding.
+HCRT (Hypocretin Neuropeptide Precursor) is a Protein Coding gene.
+Diseases associated with HCRT include Narcolepsy 1 and Narcolepsy.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include type 1 hypocretin receptor binding and type 2 hypocretin receptor binding.

 Neuropeptides that play a significant role in the regulation of food intake and sleep-wakefulness, possibly by coordinating the complex behavioral and physiologic responses of these complementary homeostatic functions.
 A broader role in the homeostatic regulation of energy metabolism, autonomic function, hormonal balance and the regulation of body fluids, is also suggested.
 Orexin-A binds to both OX1R and OX2R with a high affinity, whereas orexin-B binds only to OX2R with a similar high affinity.